sigevo-summer-school-2018/tiger-mosquito-algorithm/README.md

 This is the project of one of the teams in the [SIGEvo summer school 2018](https://sigevo-summer-school-2018.github.io).

+This site can be accessed also through the short url https://git.io/wasabitigers

 ## Description of the algorithm

 A new evolutionary algorithm inspired from the tiger mosquito plague fighting techniques.
 The only things that change is the selection mechanism, which uses a *pheromone* to represent the direction in which search should go.